net-lisias-kspu/B9-PWings/README.md

 In no particular order:

-* Fixing possibly bugged aerodynamic values calculation
+* DRE integration for shielding options
 * Better tweakable UI and/or alternative input options
-* Adding more options for control surfaces
 * Adding better control over wing edges

 I'm not sure whether it's best to integrate this into B9 or leave it as a separate mod.
 For the meantime it will be the latter as there are no shared dependencies.